eyasumecha/Sudoku-game-project/DESIGN.md

             - If all 3 rules checks pass
                 - Place the num in that spot
 2. Creator
-    - Populate a board
+    - Start with a valid board
+    - Shuffle using a valid shuffle https://stackoverflow.com/questions/6924216/how-to-generate-sudoku-boards-with-unique-solutions/7280517
+    - Remove nums at random one by one until more than 1 solution
+    - Go back a step and if # removed is < 50, keep removing random nums.
-    - Remove 50 random nums from the board
+    - Once we hit 50 removed, this is the valid sudoku solution
-    - Create a copy of the board and pass it to solver
-    - If solver returns true, then it has a unique solution and shall be printed to stdout.

 ## Testing

 Test invalid parameters